-The best part of Katmai is not only watching the brown bears in their natural habitat, but it is also watching them fish for salmon.
-If you want to see this special event, the best time to visit Katmai is between the end of June and July.
+The best part of Katmai bear viewing is watching the bears fish for salmon.
+If you want to see this special event, the best time to visit Katmai National Park is between the end of June and July.
 We were there over July 4th and the salmon would be jumping!

 Flying to Katmai National Park

 The flight to Katmai was about 90 minutes from lift-off to touch down.
 This was my first time flying in a seaplane and the take-off was different and exhilarating – bumpier than I had imagined!
 We had a packed plane as there were 5 of us plus the pilot – be prepared for tight quarters and may not be for those with a fear of heights or a touch of claustrophobia.

 Andrei was a great pilot and tour guide for the flight to Katmai.
 We saw mountains, glaciers and many other sights along the way.
 Seeing Alaska from the air offered a different perspective and should be on anyone’s bucket list for a trip to Alaska.

 After being in the air for about 90 minutes, it was time to land at Katmai National Park.
 We could see the seaplanes lined up along the coast with visitors who had beaten us there.

 Andrei deplaned first and just as the first person in our group stepped out of the plane, he stopped us.
 Bear on the beach!
 “Are you kidding me?”
 We just landed and already our first bear spotting.
 I thought it would be fun to count the number of bears we saw but I would soon realize it was quite impossible to track them throughout our visit.